 A video is a powerful tool in patient education strategies.
 Medical videos can be used to educate people on how to recognize many conditions.
 They can explain treatment requirements for certain diseases.

 Patients are more likely to comply with instructions provided to them in the form of a video than in text form.
 And explainer videos are particularly useful in reminding people to take good care of themselves.
 A good clinical breast exam video, for example, can explain to women how to properly do a self-exam at home.
-A video about smoking related illnesses can get people to finally quit that bad habit.
+A video about smoking-related illnesses can get people to finally quit that bad habit.

 And if you happen to find something on that clinical breast exam, a video can help you prepare for what’s to come.
 When it comes to surgeries many doctors rely on written pre-op instructions.
-Or the verbal approach to transmitting information.
+Or the verbal approach to transmitting the information.
 But patients under stress are not always capable of fully understanding verbal instructions.
 And there’s always a danger that your pre-op pamphlet may remain unread.

-That is why doctors should try to provide their patients with a video instruction.
+That is why doctors should try to provide their patients with video instruction.
 The pre-op video should include info about how to prepare for the surgery.
 And frequently asked questions about their procedure.
 The video can be placed on the website or emailed directly to the patient.
 This will ensure that patients understand the procedure.
 And that they take all necessary pre-operative steps.

 Getting Patients to Comply

 Videos can be a perfect tool for educating patients even after the operation.
-Animated videos are especially useful to get people to comply to post operative instructions.
+Animated videos are especially useful to get people to comply to post-operative instructions.
 Patient adherence is a huge medical problem that many HCP are struggling to resolve.

-Researches have shown that as many as 40% of patients fail to adhere to treatment recommendations provided to them by physicians.
+Research have shown that as many as 40% of patients fail to adhere to treatment recommendations provided to them by physicians.
 The high number of dropouts brings out the higher number of death rates, particularly among chronic patients.